 There aren’t a great many tours that go solely to Avila, so you will most likely be going on a combined tour with a stop in beautiful Segovia or even onto Salamanca, as well.

-Another great option is this guided tour from Madrid which includes a visit to Avila while en route to the beautiful city of Salamanca.
+Another great option is this guided tour which includes a visit to Avila while en route to the beautiful city of Salamanca.
 You will see all the top sites of both cities with the help of a knowledgeable guide.

 If you want to visit Avila independently, then one of the best options is to go via train.
 Unfortunately, unlike many other destinations close to the capital, there aren’t any high-speed trains that link Madrid and Avila, so it will take a bit of time to reach the town from the Spanish capital.